komuw/komu.engineer/blogs/starSql/README.md

 DOES NOT WORK.
 you would think that the above will work, but it does not.
 This is because the WHERE block is EVALUATED BEFORE the SELECT block.
-So you cannot use things that are returned from select block in where block */
+So you cannot use things that are returned from select block in where block, But YOU CAN use things returned from SELECT block in GROUP BY block.
+*/
 ```